trebeljahr/WD-PT-Berlin-2022/week17/day3/planned/vim-showcase/readme.md

 0 jumps to the beginning of the line.
 $ to the end.

-[ some text in brackets select it with "vi[" which means v – visual, i – inner, [ brackets! ] ( also works here "vi(" )
+[ some text in brackets select it with "vi[" which means v – visual, i – inner,  brackets! ] ( also works here "vi(" )
+{ hello there }

 lastly:
 macros!